calrissian/accumulo-recipes/store/entity-store/README.md

 entity.putAll(JsonAttributeStore.fromJson(json, objectMapper));
 ```

-Now you can persist the entity, as it's just a bunch of key/value tuples.
+Now you can persist the entity, as it's just a bunch of key/value attributes.
 ```java
 entityStore.save(Collections.singleton(entity));
 entityStore.flush();